Schneeberg - the highest located mine in Europe

 The South Tyrol Museum of Mining – Site Schneeberg is a witness to Tyrolean history and transports the visitors right back in time.
 Half-day and full-day guided tours, trips on the mine train into the tunnels, a museum with new showroom, a refuge ... all of these are fascinating possibilities below and above ground.

-A full-day tour: showroom, mining area and miners’ settlement of St. Martin.
+A full-day walking tour: visit showroom, guided tour of mining area and miners' village

 More information about guided tours and prices: